 - Increase research into innovative and practical ways to detect and implement cost-effective methane reduction techniques associated with natural gas development that assists energy companies and the Province to meet their regulatory obligations.

 Interpreting geochemical and isotopic signatures of different natural gas sources helps to characterize high-value natural gas liquid deposits and to identify sources of leaks.

-The ability to identify a leaking gas source has many benefits.
-In the case of a leaking wellbore, an operator can lower remediation costs by having a high level of certainty as to the gas source and associated depth, thereby allowing the operator to quickly and efficiently plan remediation of leaking wellbores, whether new wellbores or old abandoned wellbores.
+The ability to fingerprint a leaking gas source has many benefits.
+In the case of a leaking wellbore, an operator can lower remediation costs by having a higher level of certainty as to the gas source and associated depth.
+This can help reduce the time and cost of remediation.

-Isotopically-typed gases may also allow operators to optimize the gas revenue stream by understanding where certain gas-types might be found.
-Systematic cataloging of BC natural gases may also reveal information about the development, migration, segregation and compartmentalization within petroleum systems and the distribution of natural gas liquids which help gas producers to target higher value natural gas streams.
+Isotopically-typed gases may also allow operators to optimize the gas revenue stream by understanding where certain gas types might be found, including variations and ‘pockets’ of gas within reservoirs.
+Systematic cataloguing of BC natural gases may also reveal information about the development, migration, segregation and compartmentalization within petroleum systems and the distribution of natural gas liquids, which can help gas producers target higher value natural gas zones or areas.